-Use SOLO (Search Oxford Libraries Online) to search all of Oxford's libraries for books, journals (both print and electronic) and other resources in any Oxford library.
+Use SOLO to search all of Oxford's libraries for books, journals and other resources.
 Restrict your search to English Faculty Library to see what is held in the EFL.
 The Bodleian Libraries' guide to SOLO provides more detail on searching and managing your library account.

 Scan & Deliver